CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-application.md

     .\Cortex.Innovation.Install.ps1 | Tee-Object -FilePath "cortex-ha-install-log.txt"
     ```

 1. A credentials prompt will appear.
-Enter credentials of a domain user that is a member of the local Administrators group on all servers (Application and Load Balancer) and press OK.
+Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. A password prompt will appear.
 Enter a password which will be used to create a user in RabbitMQ.
 This should be entered carefully and recorded as it may be needed if seeking support from [Cortex Service Portal][].
 Press OK.
 1. Wait for the script to finish running.
 This should take approximately 10 minutes.
 1. Check that there have been no errors in the script; these would appear in red in the console.